AfoninSV/telegram-bot/readme.md

 ## Command Functionality

-Here are the core commands that our bot supports:
+Here are all commands that our bot supports:

+- **`/search`**: Users can input a key ingredient they have on hand or definite meal to find, and the bot will return recipes that include that ingredient.

+- **`/random`**: Returns a random recipe.
+This can be a fun way for users to discover new recipes they might not have tried otherwise.

+- **`/favorites`**: Shows saved recipes.

 - **`/low`**: Fetches the simplest recipes based on the number of ingredients.
 Users can specify a type of dish (like "dessert" or "main course"), and the bot will return the simplest recipes within that category.